jjbrown0413/complex_function_grapher/README.md

 With this, values circling the origin follow the color spectrum, large numbers are close to white, and zero is black, with a smooth gradient between.

 Through this we can visualize an otherwise difficult to imagine function.
+The program graphs anything within the unit circle, utilizing a branch cut along the positive real axis if applicable.

 vis.py produces illustrations according to these relationships.
 In the terminal, the following command produces an illustration along with a comparison to f(z) = z